JKorf/Bittrex.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 7.0.10 - 08 May 2022
+    * Fix for reconnecting and added default no-data timeout on socket
+    * Updated CryptoExchange.Net

 * Version 7.0.9 - 01 May 2022
     * Fixed socket connection
     * Cleaned up socket id logging